Study Abroad Application Forms

 This is perhaps the most time-consuming form because it involves making at least one appointment with your academic advisor to a) review the requirements you have left to fulfill at USM and to b) review the courses you plan to take overseas and determine how those credits will transfer back to your degree.

 The Prior Approval Request Course Form must be signed by the dean's office in your college.

 Remember, to be eligible for study away, you must have completed at least 24 USM credits prior to departure and maintain a 2.5 GPA or higher.

-Transcripts can be obtained from the Student Accounts Office in 118 Payson Smith on the Portland Campus or the Registrar’s Office in113 Corthell Hall on the Gorham Campus.
-Transcripts are free and you are allowed to obtain a maximum of three per day.
+Transcripts can be obtained from the Advising Office in 119 Payson Smith on the Portland Campus or the Registrar’s Office in 107 Bailey Hall on the Gorham Campus.
+Transcripts are free.

 You'll need to submit a 1-2 page essay explaining why you want to study away at the institution you have chosen at this particular time in your academic career.
 Be sure to include how this exchange will benefit you academically.
 You should also include details on any community service or previous foreign travel experience you have, as well as any work experience that may be relevant.
 You may also want to include how this period of study abroad will impact your personal growth and your future career or academic goals.